 |11 - 13||12 - 14||45 - 48|

-Are for men, woman and children.
+For men, woman and children.
 Have a fully linked toe seam.
-Are hard wearing and will last for ages.
-Are resilient and will keep their shape after many days of wear.
-Are odour resistant (smooth mohair fibres have nowhere for smelly foot bacteria to lurk).
+Hard wearing and will last for ages.
+Resilient and will keep their shape after many days of wear.
+Odour resistant (smooth mohair fibres have nowhere for smelly foot bacteria to lurk).
 Can be machine washed at 40⁰c (see washing instructions).
-Are available in 16 colours.
+Available in 17 colours.

 Fibre Content: 55% Mohair, 45% JAS Nylon

 Why add nylon?
 Mohair itself has relatively little elasticity and so we add nylon to give extra stretch.
 The nylon does not detract from the beneficial effects of the mohair.

 Devon Stripes – slightly thinner and with a slightly higher mohair content - and with Stripes!

 Corrymoor Gentle-Top – similar to the Sportsman but with an elastic-free top.

 Corrymoor Eventer – a longer, knee length version of the Sportsman.